For What It's Worth (novel)

 For What It’s Worth is the tenth book for children by Janet Tashjian.
 It is a young adult novel published by Henry Holt and Company.
 The title is taken from the 1967 Buffalo Springfield song of the same name.

+The novel's setting is Southern California in 1971.
+A teenaged band musician is facing sudden changes in his life.
+In need of guidance, he uses an Ouija board to contact the spirits of the deceased musicians Janis Joplin, Jimi Hendrix, and Jim Morrison and asks for their help.
+His would-be spirit guides actually give him bad advice.

+Plot

 Quinn is a 14-year-old boy growing up in Laurel Canyon in 1971, the center of the Southern California music scene.
 He starts a band, finally gets a girlfriend, and continues to add to his record collection until he meets a draft dodger and his perfect world falls apart.
 Through his Ouija board, he contacts Club 27 – the spirits of Janis Joplin, Jimi Hendrix, and Jim Morrison.
 The rock icons give him bad advice Quinn struggles to understand.